 Celery seed has become a popular spice despite the fact that it does not have a very long history of use in North America.
 In fact, only in the 19th century did It become a popular ingredient for Americans.
 Celery seed is indispensable for soups and sauces as it provides celery flavor without affecting texture.
-Celery seeds are also excellent for use as in Asian cuisine, the most notable being Chinese and Southeastern Asian dishes.
+Celery seeds are also excellent for use in Asian cuisine, the most notable being Chinese and Southeastern Asian dishes.
 While celery seeds have a unique flavor profile, you do have options if you need a substitute.

 Table of Contents